About

 With my long-time co-founder Ariel Barmat I built Weegoh, one of the first location-based social networks in Latin America, and then Oony, a shopping recommendation platform that grew to a catalog of several million products across fifteen countries.
 Oony is also where I first shipped machine learning in production — classifiers for deal quality and ranking, back when "ML" still meant scikit-learn and feature engineering.
 The thread that started there runs straight through to what I'm building now.

 I came up writing C, working close to the metal — networks, routers, packet handling.
-In 2005 I wrote the SIP connection-tracking and NAT helpers for the Linux kernel's netfilter subsystem — nf_conntrack_sip.c and nf_nat_sip.c.
+In 2005 I created the SIP connection-tracking and NAT modules for the Linux kernel's netfilter subsystem — nf_conntrack_sip.c and nf_nat_sip.c.
 They handle the awkward parts of routing SIP signaling and media through NAT, where addressing information is buried inside the protocol payload itself.
-That code shipped into the mainline kernel and is still in every machine running Linux today.
+That code shipped into the mainline kernel and remains the canonical SIP conntrack/NAT implementation in Linux.
+SIP itself remains the signaling backbone of much of the world's voice and video calling, from VoIP services to modern carrier networks.
 There's a short design write-up on the netfilter site from when it landed.

 What I'm looking for